danujs/computer-vision/README.md

 # Computer-Vision
-This is a small project in Computer Vision
+This is a list of projects in Computer Vision.
+I initially started with [Canny Edges](computer-vision/canny.py) project.